 The care transition team consists of care managers and pre-engagement specialists who call patients within one to two days after being discharged from the hospital to ensure transitions are smooth.
 Post-discharge phone calls involve scheduling follow-up appointments, review of discharge instructions, and medication reconciliation and referrals to Continuous Ambulatory Remote Engagement Services (CARES).
 This service is now available to COVID-19 patients as well, allowing them to recover at home with added peace of mind.

-Utilizing digital images, inpatients that require a dermatology consult can be seen virtually within 24 hours by a dermatologist.
+Utilizing digital images, inpatients who require a dermatology consult can be seen virtually within 24 hours by a dermatologist.
 This eliminates the need for the patient to be transferred to the LVH–Cedar Crest campus for the same evaluation.

 This service leads to early detection of diabetic retinopathy.
 Patients who have not seen an ophthalmologist for routine eye exams are offered to have a retinal scan completed during a routine primary care or endocrinology visit.
 The images are evaluated by an LVHN ophthalmologist/optometrist and recommendations are given based on the results.